 Whenever a user changes their password, the system compares this new password with previous passwords of the user in the given time period.
 If at lease one match on this list is found, the user needs to create a different password.

 Character repetition refers to the maximum length of identical characters in a row.
 The restriction of repeated characters prevents users from setting easy-to-guess passwords.

 If Character repetition is enabled, repeating two characters is allowed, but three characters is prohibited.

 Re-use of personal information in the password is as dangerous as re-using known passwords.

 Some algorithms are built to match re-used usernames with numbers and special characters, which makes finding out the passwords much easier.

-If Password dictionary is enabled, Identity Cloud checks passwords against the username of the current user.
+If Personal information is enabled, Identity Cloud checks passwords against the username of the current user.

 With Standard, you have a password policy configuration on an industry standard level.